 Truck accidents caused by cellphone use in Pennsylvania are becoming more and more common.
 As phones become a more integral part of our lives, the temptation to use them behind the wheel only increases – even for professional truck operators.
 If you have been injured in an accident caused by a distracted operator, a Western PA texting while driving truck accident lawyer could help you pursue compensation.
-Reach out to a truck accident lawyer today.
+Reach out to a Western PA truck accident attorney today.

 According to state law 75 P.S. §3316, it is a crime for a driver to use a cellphone or an electronic device for anything other than making phone calls while a vehicle is in motion.
 This applies to sending, reading, or writing a message, and includes e-mail or any other written communications.